 - 2.1 The child's welfare is of paramount importance.
 Our schools will establish and maintain an ethos where students/pupils/children feel secure, are encouraged to talk, are listened to and are safe.
-Children at our schools will be able to talk freely to any member of staff at our schools if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+Children at our schools will be able to talk freely to any member of staff at our schools if they are worried or concerned about something.
+All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our schools play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.